of articles and reviews published over those past two years referencing those citations

 How does the scientific community measure how "good" or "great" a journal or an author is?
 How do you determine the "impact" of an author's work?
 Should it be purely based on the number of times the article is cited?
-If not, how can we also note (or measure) the "quality" of the research?
+If not, how can we measure the "quality" of the research?

-One metric used is impact factor.
-According to Journal Citation Reports (JCR), the impact factor is a ratio focusing on original research.
+According to Journal Citation Reports (JCR), an impact factor is a ratio focusing on original research.

-Impact factor = # of citations to all items published in the past two years (divided by)
+Impact factor = # of citations to all items published in that journal in the past two years

-# of articles and reviews published over those past two years.
+# of articles and reviews published over those past two years referencing those citations

-For example, if a journal has an impact factor of 2.5, this means in the indexed year each article published was cited on average 2.5 times in the previous two years.
+For example, if a journal has an impact factor of 2.5, this means in the indexed year each article published was cited on average 2.5 times in the previous two years in that journal.

 Impact factor is used for journals only.

-It's easy to say "how many times has this article been cited?"
-However, there is no simple answer.
+The question "how many times has this article been cited?" has no simple answer.
 This number depends entirely on the database used and how the article references are searched by that database.
 Take, for example, for the article:

 Age differences activity during emotion processing: reflections of age-related decline or increased emotion regulation? by Kaoru Nashiro, Michiko Sakaki, and Mara Mather.